scanapi/scanapi/CONTRIBUTING.md

 ### Merge the PR

-Once the PR was accepted and passed on all checks, merge it.
+Once the PR has been accepted and passed on all checks, merge it.

 ### 2. Deploy on GitHub